themorlan/openREM/docs/upgrade_linux.rst

 These instructions assume a configuration similar to the 'One page complete Ubuntu install' provided with release 0.8.1 and later.
 If you are running an older distribution, consider upgrading the operating system or migrating the service to a new host.
-This release will run on Python 3.8 or 3.9, but Python 3.10 is recommended.
+The test system for these upgrade instructions was upgraded from 18.04 to 20.04 and then 22.04 before the OpenREM upgrade was started.

 If upgrading to a new host, follow the :doc:`upgrade_linux_new_server` docs instead.

+This release will run on Python 3.8 or 3.9, but Python 3.10 is recommended.
 If a different release of Python is being used, substitute 3.10 for that version where necessary below.

 If you are upgrading OpenREM on a Linux server with limited internet access, go to the :doc:`install_offline` docs.

 Preparation
 ===========

 Back up the database - you will need the password for ``openremuser`` that will be in your ``local_settings.py`` file.
 You'll need this file again later so open it in a different window: